 Other Uses Of Ghee For Your Baby

 There are various other ways to use ghee.
 Ghee when warmed with garlic will help with minor cough, cold and congestion.
 Rubbing warm ghee on your baby’s chest in case of cough and congestion is a tried and tested home remedy in many Indian households.
-Ghee may also be used to massage your baby but many child specialists advice against it as it may clog the pores.
+Ghee may also be used to massage your baby, but many child specialists advice against it as it may clog the pores.
+Read more about massaging oils for the baby.

 Is It Risky To Give Too Much Ghee To Baby?